Concepts

 Key concepts to understand how clawmem works.

-A memory is a unit of knowledge stored in clawmem.
-Each memory has:
+Knowledge is a unit of information stored in clawmem.
+Each piece of knowledge has:

 - Title - Short, descriptive name